 Vitamin D: To support the immune system during healing.
 Vitamin D is a good supplement to take year round however in times of acute illness you may increase your child’s vitamin D intake.

-Vitamin C: Buffered vitamin C is a great choice as it is easy on the tummy.
-For children use a powdered supplement and add it to smoothies and fresh green juices.
+Vitamin C: I love using Ester-c because it’s great for the immune system and easy on the tummy.
+For children you can open a capsule and add it to smoothies and fresh green juices.

 Keeping your child comfortable

 Our children’s bodies are capable of amazing healing if we give them good food, rest and immune boosters.
 The above list will give you a good start on generally supporting your child through the flu virus.
 Below I’ve listed a few individual symptoms with specific natural remedies for your reference.

 Fever: A fever is no fun, but it’s a GREAT sign that the immune system is working.
 An ideal range for a fever is between 102-103 degrees so if your child has a fever in this range, let the fever do the work and rejoice for the gift of a functioning immune system!
 If your child is unusually uncomfortable please read my post that covers natural remedies for fever.